-Brain fog and poor sleep often arrive together — and they share an upstream driver.
-Neuroinflammation, the activation of the brain’s own immune response, connects the two through a self-reinforcing loop: sleep loss activates brain immune cells, those cells release inflammatory molecules that impair cognition, and the same inflammation fragments the deep sleep stages that would otherwise resolve it.
-This article covers how sleep restriction triggers neuroinflammation, how that inflammation produces the cognitive impairment commonly described as brain fog, and what happens when the loop runs unchecked.
+Brain fog and poor sleep often arrive together – and they can share an upstream driver.
+Neuroinflammation, the activation of the brain’s own immune response, can connect the two through a self-reinforcing loop: sleep loss activates brain immune cells in animal models, those cells release inflammatory molecules that are associated with cognitive impairment, and the same inflammation may fragment the deep sleep stages that would otherwise help resolve it.
+This article covers how sleep restriction triggers inflammatory signaling, how that inflammation can contribute to the cognitive impairment commonly described as brain fog, and what happens when the loop runs unchecked.
 For the broader picture of how inflammation disrupts sleep through multiple pathways, see Inflammatory Sleep Disruption.

 How Does Sleep Loss Trigger Brain Inflammation?

 The first evidence came from a controlled human experiment.
-Irwin et al. (2008) kept 14 healthy adults awake from 11pm to 3am for a single night — a four-hour sleep window, the kind of partial night many people experience routinely.
-By the next morning, NF-κB activation in their peripheral blood mononuclear cells had increased by 30% compared to baseline.
-NF-κB is the transcription factor that switches on inflammatory gene expression: when it activates, the downstream result is production of pro-inflammatory cytokines including IL-6 and TNF-α.
+Irwin et al. (2008) kept 14 healthy adults awake from 11pm to 3am for a single night – a four-hour sleep window, the kind of partial night many people experience routinely.
+By the next morning, NF-kB activation in their peripheral blood mononuclear cells was significantly greater than after baseline or recovery sleep.
+NF-kB is the transcription factor that switches on inflammatory gene expression: when it activates, the downstream result is production of pro-inflammatory cytokines including IL-6 and TNF-alpha.

 One night produces the activation.
 But whether that activation becomes sustained depends on how many nights follow.